TheRetikGM/vfio-helper/README.md

-# VFIO helper
+# VFIO dynamic loader
-Quick and dirty script for loading VFIO drivers on the fly
+Quick and dirty script for loading VFIO drivers without the need to reboot or re-login

 ## INFO
 - IOMMU must be enabled and working ([see](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF#Setting_up_IOMMU) for more info)
-- Currently only works for some NVIDIA gpu setups
+- Currently only works for some NVIDIA GPU setups
 - Tested on: Fedora Linux 40 (KDE Plasma)

 ## USAGE